nager/Nager.CertificateManagement/README.md

 ![Nager.CertificateManagement](doc/screenshot.png)

 ![Nager.CertificateManagement](doc/architecture%20overview.png)<br>
 The certificates can then be obtained by the individual servers from the S3 storage.
 In contrast to other solutions, the access data does not have to be stored at a central location.
+S3 policies can also ensure that each system can only query its certificate.

 ## Supported DNS Provider